niebardzo/VulnerableRestApi/README.md

 https://docs.gunicorn.org/en/latest/deploy.html

-By default the gunicorn runs on localhost:8000, so change the proxy_pass http://app_server to proxy_pass http://localhost:8000
+By default the gunicorn runs on localhost:8000, so change the proxy_pass to locahost:8000, then restart the nginx and run the gunicorn with below command:

 ```
 gunicorn wsgi:app